Things to do in Santorini

 Santorini Secret Suites & Spa

 With 17 cliffside suites scattered around Oia and neighboring Foinikia, Santorini Secret Suites & Spa offers a boutique experience that feels both secluded and deeply personal.
 The property is known for its thoughtful touches, like breakfast delivered to your terrace overlooking the caldera or private dinners under the stars.
-The concierge can create unique experiences for you, like organizing a picnic in a beautiful spot.
-That attention to detail combines with panoramic views and understated luxury for a romantic island stay.
+Sakavaras notes, “Their concierge will go to great lengths to create unique experiences for you, like organizing a picnic in a beautiful spot.”
+That attention to detail, combined with panoramic views and understated luxury, makes this one of the island’s most romantic stays.

 Santorini Secret Suites & Spa: Oia, 84702, Greece; 011-30-22-8602-7337.
 Book through Capital One Travel.